Blendr

 Blendr was an online dating application based on geosocial networking for Android, iOS and Facebook.
-It is designed to connect like-minded people near to each other.
+It was designed to connect like-minded people near to each other.
 It was created by Joel Simkhai and patterned after his previous app Grindr (an app aimed at gay men).
-Blendr claims to be "powered by" Badoo but largely appears to be the same service.
-As of 2022, it had 200 million users worldwide and requires users to be over the age of 18.
+Blendr claimed to be "powered by" Badoo but largely appeared to be the same service.
+As of 2022, it had 200 million users worldwide and required users to be over the age of 18.

 On 31 October 2022, Blendr ceased activity in all territories worldwide.
 A statement on the Blendr website stated that all user data would be deleted by 30 November 2022 and the website would go offline from 7 December 2022.

 Description

-The application combines GPS location sensing with a social networking framework, to provide users with the opportunity to meet people who are near to each other.
-The application can also be used to communicate with people in real time about a location, such as getting information about the current status of a local restaurant, or for determining whether a club currently holds people that the user might want to meet.
-Users must be over the age of 18.
+The application combined GPS location sensing with a social networking framework, to provide users with the opportunity to meet people who were near to each other.
+The application could also be used to communicate with people in real time about a location, such as getting information about the current status of a local restaurant, or for determining whether a club currently held people that the user might want to meet.
+Users needed to be over the age of 18.

-Users provide a photograph and basic information about their interests (though they are not required to give out their actual name or other personal details), and then are able to browse other people who are nearby to their present location.
-In order to protect the privacy of its users, the application only provides a rough estimate of the user's location, and also allows users to limit themselves to contact to people who meet their self-defined criteria.
-Simkhai specifically designed Blendr to be less focused on casual sexual encounters than Grindr, intending it to be a tool for meeting new people who share common interests from business to hobbies and relationships of all types.
-The company has strict rules forbidding the use of nudity, pictures or written descriptions of sexual acts, and racist statements or other hate speech.
+Users provided a photograph and basic information about their interests (though they were not required to give out their actual name or other personal details), and then were able to browse other people who were nearby to their present location.
+In order to protect the privacy of its users, the application only provided a rough estimate of the user's location, and also allowed users to limit themselves to contact with people who met their self-defined criteria.
+Simkhai had specifically designed Blendr to be less focused on casual sexual encounters than Grindr is, intending it to be a tool for meeting new people who share common interests from business to hobbies and relationships of all types.
+The company had strict rules forbidding the use of nudity, pictures or written descriptions of sexual acts, as well as racist statements or other hate speech.